1lann/krist-miner/README.md

 ## License
 This krist-miner is licensed under the MIT license.
 This not apply to the code taken from [Minio's SHA-256 SIMD implementation](https://github.com/minio/sha256-simd), which is licensed under the Apache 2 license, and such files subject to the Apache 2 license are noted in their headers.

-No modifications were made to files from Minio's SHA-256 SIMD implementation.

 ```
 The MIT License (MIT)